An artistic journey

 The Belgian artist discovered Saint-Paul de Vence in the mid ‘70s.
 The village chapel and its illustrations, paintings and sculptures constituted his last project, conveying the universal values of love and peace.

-The Folon Chapel is closed in November, on December 25th and January 1st.
+The Folon Chapel is closed from 15 to 30 November, on December 25th and January 1st.

 Tel. +33 (0)4 93 32 41 13More details